Explore our Drama facilities with Guildhall students

 Monologues

-It is not necessary to prepare different monologues to the first round audition.
+Applicants who progress to the second round or final recall auditions should not prepare different monologues to the first round audition.

 Guidance for the first round audition